PellelNitram/OnlineHTR/README.md

 ## Training data

-TODO

-[IAM On-Line Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) is used for training.
-Place the following data in the subfolder `data/datasets/IAM-OnDB`:
+[IAM On-Line Handwriting Database](https://fki.tic.heia-fr.ch/databases/iam-on-line-handwriting-database) is used as training and validation data.
+Register on their website to obtain the dataset for free.
+Afterwards, place the following folders and files from their dataset in this repository's subfolder `data/datasets/IAM-OnDB`.
+This is how it should look like:

 ```
 ├── data/datasets/IAM-OnDB